~

 . . .

 Years laid generations to rest, their biases inked into the minds of the future.
 The future became the present.
 A present that leaves its handprint on the graves of generations to come.
 Where are we now in the factions of intolerance — justified and embellished?
 A few of us contend with the civil mercy of rights.
-Mercy, such a strange word — so selective, so misunderstood.

-Further still in the labyrinth of my mind, those Goodies So-and-So, decades and decades ago, said nothing — and I, all the while, assisted in silence, saying too little for the sake of saving more and more lives as the decades, then centuries, passed.
+Further still in the labyrinth of her mind, those Goodies So-and-So, decades and decades ago, said nothing — and she, all the while, assisted in silence, saying too little for the sake of saving more and more lives as the decades, then centuries, passed.
 Yet even that is now salted down in the germinal fear that still focuses itself behind charlatans’ haughty eyes.
 Eyes reviving the past — and the ghosts are again revealed from the wide-eyes of long-dead village girls who lived in terror for what they (what we) had unknowingly begun.

 If we are not intentional, that knowledge slips through our minds and stains the soil of our ancestors instead of securing the visionary cornerstones for the next generations.
 We are responsible to harness a vanguard of equality, of generosity instead of fear, and the wild abandon of courage to fill empty spaces of our now, the moment at hand, with mercy, freedom, compassion, while we, today, have breath.

-©2010–2023: Zoëtrope in Words.
+©2010-2026: Zoëtrope in Words.
 All rights reserved.